Appearance

 Command.
 Withcmdk-svdeprecated, Bits UI'sCommandis the maintained Svelte option, with a built-in scoring algorithm,Command.Groupheadings, and loading/empty states. - A Vue-only app → Headless UI's combobox or

-Rozie's wedge is consistency and coverage, not feature maximalism: there is no other accessible command palette that spans all six frameworks with the same API, and Lit / web components and Solid in particular have essentially no headless incumbent at all.
+The case for Rozie is consistency and coverage, not feature maximalism: no other accessible command palette spans every framework with the same API, and Lit / web components and Solid in particular have essentially no headless incumbent at all.

 What it deliberately does not do (v1)